14 Vegetables to Grow in a Small Garden

 “I don’t have much space, what are the best vegetables to grow outside in my small garden?”

-So you’ve installed a couple of raised beds, you’ve cleared a space for some veggies somewhere bright and sunny in your garden, or you’re even planning on planting vegetables among your flower borders or in containers; now you’re wondering what you might grow in your small vegetable garden that will give you the most return for your efforts.
+You’ve installed a couple of raised beds, you’ve cleared a space for some veggies somewhere bright and sunny in your garden, or you’re even planning on planting vegetables among your flower borders or in containers; now you’re wondering what you might grow in your small vegetable garden that will give you the most return for your efforts.
+The following might help you take the next steps to growing vegetables in a small garden.

 Four tips to bear in mind when growing in a small vegetable garden